All Products

 Migration scenarios

-Currently, batch migration through workgroups only supports migrating servers to ECS Image.
-After the migration is complete, you need to manually create ECS instances by using the generated ECS custom images.
+Workgroup-based batch migration currently supports only migrating servers to ECS Image.
+After migration, manually create ECS instances from the generated custom images.

-For more information about migration scenarios, see Server migration operations.
+For other server migration scenarios, see Server migration operations.

 Procedure